 Test Track Engineering Car Design

 Need tips on how to design a car from Disney Parks?
+Take a page from the Test Track ride in EPCOT Park.
 You can also grab a great book called How to Design a Car like a Pro to get you started!
 Covering everything from how to sketch designs to power, speed, and design trends.
 Featuring insight from BMW, Porsche, General Motors, and more.

 Natural Sciences and Conservation

 One of our favorite parts about visiting Animal Kingdom is knowing that we’re supporting meaningful and important work to help save the Earth, Wildlife, and all things in the Natural Environment around us.
 This is done through the Disney Conservation Fund.
 If conservation isn’t part of your Disney Homeschool Curriculum it is time to add it!
-You can brush up on how to be a better Eco-Friendly Traveler and glimpse some statistics for all that Disney does.
 To learn more about the work the Walt Disney Company is doing to help save the planet check out this FREE Amazon Kindle e-book: The Disney Conservation Fund: Carrying Forward a Conservation Legacy by John Baxter or visit the Disney Conservation Fund Website.
+Filling your Disney Homeschool Curriculum with science is easy when you take a look at the parks.

 DisneyNature